From Noisy Labels to Intrinsic Structure: A Geometric-Structural Dual-Guided Framework for Noise-Robust Medical Image Segmentation: Discussion

-Extensive experiments across six datasets spanning endoscopy, X-ray, US, MRI, and CT modalities show that GSD-Net achieves superior performance under diverse noise conditions, demonstrating strong generalizability and stability across different modalities and noise types.
-Furthermore, Grad-CAM visualizations (Fig.~\ref{abu_cam_figure}) provide qualitative evidence that GSD-Net progressively focuses on more relevant and anatomically meaningful structures, supporting its interpretability.
 Another notable strength is that GSD-Net serves as a training-level enhancement independent of specific network architectures, ensuring broad applicability and generalization.
-To further validate this property, we evaluated the framework on two alternative backbones: UNet++ \cite{unetpp} and a U-Net variant with a Mix Vision Transformer encoder (ViT U-Net) \cite{xie2021segformer}.
+To further validate this property, we evaluated the framework on two alternative backbones: UNet++ {{\citep{unetpp}}} and a U-Net variant with a Mix Vision Transformer encoder (ViT U-Net) {{\citep{xie2021segformer}}}.
 As shown in Table~\ref{abu_backbone}, GSD-Net consistently improved segmentation performance for both backbones, underscoring its robustness and adaptability across diverse segmentation models.